pozsarzs/alanz80x/README.md

 Note:
 - This file type has limited use with the previous version of the Turing machine, the table provides guidance.
-- If the first and second symbols specified in the CONF section is not '_#', then they will be inserted.
+- If the starting symbols specified in the CONF section is not '_#@', then they will be inserted.
 - The default value of the INIT option in TAPE section is 2 (tape t<sub>2</sub>).
+- The line length of the t36 file is maximum 1024 characters.
+- Tape access modes: LO/LS/SO/NN Load only/Load and save/Save only/None.
 - The 9-tuples must be specified in the following form:
-- Tape access modes: LO/LS/SO/NN Load only/Load and save/Save only/None.

  `ST000 R7_RST2000 ...`, where the: